GregRos/meta-types/1 Definitions.md

 >
 ```

 Meta types can also constrain members using a **subtype constraint**.
-This functions just like a subtype constraint in a generic signature.
+This works just like a subtype constraint in a generic signature.
 This only makes sense for type members, so the `: type` met annotation is added if it’s not already present:

 ```
 meta type SubtypeExample := <
-	Fst extends { readonly value: string },
+	Fst extends {
+		readonly value: string
+	}
-	Snd: type extends { readonly value: number }
+	Snd: type extends {
+		readonly value: number
+	}
 >
 ```